Plan ahead and use Waze

 Regardless, if it is a good-weather weekday, it will count as a Working Day toward the contract's total, whether they are on site or not.
 A contractor exceeding the allowable Working Days is subject to paying liquidated damages as specified in the contract.

-Running a construction operation on a 24/7 basis is complex.
-The City and construction associations do not support mandating 24/7 construction for several reasons, including:
+Running a construction operation on a 24/7 basis is complex as there are several challenges in undertaking 24/7 construction including:

 - The safety of workers and the travelling public is reduced for operations after dark;